 Venezuela village has a small center, a garden, a railway station and many classic cars on the streets.
 A good example of a small town in the Cuban countryside.

-Trinidad city was founded in December 23, 1514, by Diego Velázquez de Cuéllar.
+Trinidad city was founded on December 23, 1514, by Diego Velázquez de Cuéllar.
 Its original name is Villa De la Santisima Trinidad.
 I loved this city, its people, its historical center.
 Trinidad is a UNESCO World Heritage site.

 Playa de Ancon beach is on the Caribbean Sea, a few kilometers south of the city of Trinidad.
-Playa de Ancon is famous for its beauty, tranquility, with plenty of palm trees, white sand beaches and crystal clear water.
+Playa de Ancon is famous for its beauty, tranquility, with plenty of palm trees, white-sand beaches, and crystal clear water.

 Cayo Jutias in Bahía de Santa Lucía is a beach in the northern part of the island of Cuba.
 White sand beaches and crystal clear water.
 This beach is called Cayo Jutias, which is basically the name of a small island off the coast of Santa Lucía.

 Viñales is a very nice place west of Havana.
-Viñales is a UNESCO World Heritage site that has a natural park, several caves, rocky mountains and jungle.
+Viñales is a UNESCO World Heritage site that has a natural park, several caves, rocky mountains, and jungle.
 Apart from the fantastic landscapes, Viñales village is also very nice, quiet and has beautiful sunsets.